surniaulula/wpsso/readme.txt

 <p>"<em>WPSSO Pro provides a handy tool for your marketing team, and improves your content whenever it’s shared by you or your fans.
 The free version has a lot of great features and makes a good trial version, but I think that eCommerce sites really benefit from the eCommerce plugin and video integrations (as well as the inclusion of Twitter card support) that the Pro version offers.</em>" &mdash; <a href="http://www.sellwithwp.com/optimized-social-media-wpsso-plugin-review/">sellwithwp.com</a></p>

 </blockquote></p>

-<p><a href="http://surniaulula.com/codex/plugins/wpsso/">Extensive documentation for users <em>and</em> developers</a>, seemless Pro version upgrades using the WordPress update system, professionally supported (no admin access required), actively developed with new features and prompt bug fixes.</p>

 <p>Download the <a href="https://wordpress.org/plugins/wpsso/">Free version of WPSSO on wordpress.org</a> and <a href="http://surniaulula.com/extend/plugins/wpsso/">purchase Pro license(s) on surniaulula.com</a> (includes a <strong>No Risk 30 Day Refund Policy</strong>).</p>